karlcanindo/karlcanindo/README.md

 Hello, I'm karlcanindo 👋
-I am a 3rd year college student in Central Philippine University currently pursuing a degree in BSIT or Bachelor of science in Information Technology.
+I am a Graduate from Central Philippine University currently with a degree in BSIT or Bachelor of science in Information Technology.
 I am passionate about technology as a whole, and I love exploring and learning about new tech trends and advancements.

 🚀 Skills and Tools:
-Programming languages: C#, Python, C++, JavaScript, HTML, CSS Operating System(s): Windows
+Programming and Development Tools
-Development Tools: Visual Studio Code, Git, GitHub, PyCharm
+Visual Studio
-Databases: MySQL
+Python (IDLE, Jupyter Notebook, PyCharm)
+R Studio
+HTML, CSS, JavaScript (using tools like Notepad++, VS Code)

+Data Science and Analysis Tools
+Tableau
+Microsoft Excel (Data Analysis and Visualization)

+Networking and IT Tools
+Cisco Packet Tracer

+Office Productivity Tools
+Microsoft Office Suite (Word, Excel, PowerPoint)

+Cybersecurity Basics
+Antivirus and basic security tools (e.g., Windows Defender, Avast) Understanding of firewalls and secure user access practices

+Operating Systems
+Windows
+Basic familiarity with Linux

 🌱 I'm currently learning:
-I am currently focusing on improving my skills on CyberSecurity as that is part of the lessons i am currently undertaking.
+Nothing Currently

 5 Fun facts about me:
 I am passionate about technology